 I started reading online and saw many testimonials.
 A few people suggested applying coconut oil mixed with tea tree oil.
-I began applying this, but wanted to be sure, so I also tried another remedy that worked for many people: raw, unfiltered apple cider vinegar to the affected area.
+I began applying this, but wanted to be sure, so I also tried another remedy that helped many people: raw, unfiltered apple cider vinegar to the affected area.

 Only one itty-bitty little issue: the garlic/vinegar solution stinks like crazy!
 The smell was grossing the whole family out and I felt like I had to give a disclaimer to all my day care parents when they dropped their kids off.
 (I cannot believe I'm sharing all this!)